EDCD/EDDI/README.md

   * Stored ship /n/ distance (decimal): the number of light years between the current system and that where the /n/th ship resiedes, to two decimal places

 ###Miscellaneous

   * Environment (text): the environment the ship is in (either "Normal space" or "Supercruise")
   * Last jump (decimal): the number of lights years between this system and the last, to two decimal places

+EDDI also provides a number of pre-built commands to show off some of what it is capable of.
+These include:

+  * system information triggered whenever a pilot jumps to a new system, including role-specific information
+  * environment information triggered whenever a pilot moves from supercruise to normal space and /vice versa/
+  * a voice command spoken by the pilot whenever they finish docking ("I've docked" or "Docking complete"), including role-specific information
+  * a voice command spoken by the pilot whenever they change ship ("Ship handover complete") that provides a run-down of the ship the pilot is now in
+  * a voice command spoken by the pilot before they launch that carries out a check of areas such as insurance, fuel levels, repairs /etc./

 ##Installing